kvarkson/PhoneGap-iOS-Background-Location-Tracking-Plugin/README.md

 		console.log( result.coords.longitude );
 	}

-NOTE: The string name of the callback function soon will be replace with it regular signature.
+You can specify the callback by name or just pass an anonymous function.
+It will work fine either way.

 After getting <code>Resume</code> event just call <code>stopUpdatingLocation()</code> function.